James W. McCord Jr.: Watergate scandal

 Shortly after resigning from the CIA, McCord was interviewed and then hired by Jack Caulfield in January 1972 "for strict, solely defensive security work at the Republican National Committee (RNC) and the Committee to Re-Elect the President (CRP)."
 McCord and four other accomplices were arrested during the second break-in to the Democratic National Committee's headquarters at the Watergate complex on June 17, 1972.
 The arrests led to the Watergate scandal and Nixon's resignation.

 McCord asserted that the White House knew of and approved the break ins, and proceeded to cover up the incident.
 Because of McCord's statements, the Watergate investigators pursued many more leads.

 McCord was one of the first men convicted in the Watergate criminal trial; on eight counts of conspiracy, burglary and wiretapping.
 On March 21, 1973, three days before sentencing, McCord, after speaking to a probation officer and thus surmising that he might be facing a lengthy prison sentence, submitted a letter to the judge in the case, John Sirica, in which he claimed that he and the other defendants had committed perjury in their trial and that there was pressure from higher up for them to have done so.
 On March 23, the day of the sentencing, Sirica sentenced the other defendants provisionally, citing a statute that allowed for maximum sentences of several decades as a means to "research" more information needed for the final sentencing.
 This was a means to pressure the defendants into revealing more information about the burglary.
 McCord's sentencing was postponed until June and then postponed again.
 Finally, in November 1973, McCord was sentenced to one to five years and began serving his sentence in March 1975, but was released after only four months because of his cooperation in the Watergate investigation.

 Post-Watergate

 After serving four months in prison, McCord continued with McCord Associates, which was his own security firm located in Rockville, retiring later to Pennsylvania.

 McCord died at the age of 93 from pancreatic cancer on June 15, 2017, at his home in Douglassville, Pennsylvania.
-His death was not reported in local and national news outlets until 2019.
+His death was not reported in local or national news outlets until 2019.

+Personal life

+McCord was married for decades to Sarah Ruth McCord (née Berry) (1927-2014); they had three children: Michael, Carol Anne, and Nancy.

 In popular culture

 McCord was portrayed in All the President's Men, the 1976 film retelling the events of the Watergate scandal, by Richard Herd.

-McCord was portrayed in Gaslit, the 2022 television adaptation of the podcast Slow Burn by Chris Bauer, and in the TV-series White House Plumbers he was portrayed by Toby Huss.
+McCord was portrayed in Gaslit, the 2022 television adaptation of the podcast Slow Burn by Chris Bauer.
+In the TV-series White House Plumbers he was portrayed by Toby Huss.